-The method that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system, less the use of fund balance, divided equally by the number of parcels within CSA 9.
+The method that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system, less the use of fund balance, divided equally by the number of EBUs within CSA 9.
 This is the same method that has been used since CSA 9 was formed.

-Total Cost of Operations & Maintenance - Use of Fund Balance = Assessment Number of Parcels
+Total Cost of Operations & Maintenance - Use of Fund Balance Total EBUs